By: Nathan Dube on July 7th, 2022

 - Are you shipping appliances? - If you are, polypropylene strapping is the correct option.

-With this article, you will have everything you need to choose the proper stretch film for your products.
+After reading this article, you should have everything you need to choose the proper packaging material to secure, contain and palletize your products safely.

 About Nathan Dube